humsstel/tel_cards/README.md

 ### Deploy the built bundle and assets to GitHub Pages
 Use `yarn deploy` or if you don't have yarn, `npm run deploy`.

-### Embedding the Solutions App within Blackboard using GitHub Pages
+### Embedding the Solutions App using GitHub Pages
-Both the single card view and card wall can be linked to directly (e.g. https://humsstel.github.io/tel_cards/index.html), however, if you intend the embed the Solutions app within Blackboard, you may need to reference the included iframe version for it to appear.
+Both the single card view and card wall can be embedded directly, however, if you intend to embed the Solutions app within the Blackboard VLE, you may need to reference the included iframe pages for it to appear.
+For example:

-To embed the single card view using an iframe, you should reference the iframe_index.html file (e.g. https://humsstel.github.io/tel_cards/iframe_index.html).
+* To embed the single card view using an iframe within Blackboard, you should reference the iframe_index.html file.

-To embed the card wall using an iframe, you should reference the iframe_wall.html file (e.g. https://humsstel.github.io/tel_cards/iframe_wall.html).
+* To embed the card wall using an iframe, you should reference the iframe_wall.html file .

 This application uses the [Svelte](https://svelte.technology/) framework to compile templates to vanilla JS.